-You can now apply for an absent vote, such as a postal vote or proxy vote, up to six working days before an election.
+You can now apply for a proxy vote up to 6 working days before an election.

 You can have a proxy vote if you cannot get to the polling station on polling day.
 This is where you appoint somebody to vote for you.
 They can go along to your polling station and cast your vote.